 Ping is connectivity - the number of telecoms networks they can access and how much available capacity there is.
 World class connectivity and demanding financial services customers helped make London the biggest data centre market in Europe.
 If these three criteria aren't met, it is hard to justify any large scale commercial data centre build.
 The rules though are more flexible for organisations whose data centres just support their own corporate IT functions (i.e. enterprise operators).
 We should also mention that some data centres are successfully operating off-grid through alternative generation and that data centre business models change all the time: Edge data centres may disrupt this model altogether as they will be highly distributed and are likely to be relatively autonomous.
-If these three criteria aren't met, it is hard to justify any large scale commercial data centre build.

-Data centres are bad for the environment
+5 Data centres are bad for the environment

 If we want to lead connected lives then we need ICT infrastructure.
 By consolidating IT functions into efficient, purpose-built facilities, data centres help us deliver our social and economic expectations at least environmental cost.
 Data centres do consume a lot of power, but energy intensive does not mean inefficient.
-As well as providing a more efficient alternative to distributed computing, data centres underpin all By consolidating IT functions into purpose-built facilities, data centres help us deliver our social and economic expectations at least environmental cost. those ICT enabled technologies that reduce energy impacts across the wider economy.
+As well as providing a more efficient alternative to distributed computing, data centres also underpin all those ICT enabled technologies that reduce energy impacts across the wider economy.
 In terms of carbon impact, data centres consume electricity, so they are dependent on the generating mix of their host country.
 Some types of data centres, particularly hyperscale developments operated by large cloud companies, are location agnostic and can be built in regions where there is a plentiful supply of renewable power - such as Scandinavia.
-Outside those areas, operators try to procure renewable power: over 75 per cent of power purchased by the sector is certified 100% renewable4 and larger operators are adopting Power Purchase Agreements.
+Outside those areas, operators try to procure renewable power - the last time we checked, 72% of UK providers used certified green power.
 Data centre emergency generators have the potential to impact local air quality on a temporary basis: although the risks are low because they are hardly ever used, large operators identify sensitive receptors, model and monitor emissions of NOx and other pollutants.
-While commercial operators are primarily focused on energy (because they only provide supporting infrastructure). enterprise and cloud providers, who also manage IT hardware, must balance energy efficiency with other sustainability issues like electronic waste and sourcing of raw materials.
-Getting this right is really tricky, especially as some of the longer-term impacts are not fully understood.
-The most important thing is ensuring that the disposal supply chain for waste electricals is as closed as it can be, so that elements do not make their way to less developed countries and endanger vulnerable communities.
-The very largest operators tend to retain control of their IT hardware throughout its lifecycle, but generally, the more consolidated the activity, the easier it is to control waste through proper contracting and chain of custody.
-A quick glance at the standards, best practice and performance metrics that have been developed by the industry demonstrate the strong emphasis on environmental stewardship.
-Data centres also provide a large and ready market for new energy storage technologies, fuel cells and other innovations, helping to drive R&D in these important areas.